-Figure 5-2 shows the major elements used in the loopback and pattern tests available in the Card.
+Figure 5-2 shows the major elements used in the loopback and pattern tests available in the mDSL Rack Card.
 Each block has several functions.
 Following Figure 5-2 are descriptions that show how the elements are used during test modes.

 Figure 5-2.
-Major elements used in the Card's tests.
+Major elements used in the loopback and pattern tests.

 - Framer: The framer is used to determine the status of the line.
 In normal operation, the framer transmits and expects to receive framed packets from the far end.
 If the framer receives framed packets from the far end, CTS and CD will be active.
 If framed packets are not received, CTS and CD will be inactive.
-The restart procedure uses this information to determine if a valid connection is made (cable disconnect, poor cable quality, etc.).
-In normal data mode, if the box receives four seconds of unframed packets, it will restart the box and begin trying to re-establish a connection with the far end.
+The restart procedure uses this information to determine if a valid connection is made (cable disconnect, poor cable quality, etc).
+In normal Data Mode, if the box receives four seconds of unframed packets, it will restart the box and begin trying to re-establish a connection with the far end.
 The distinction between framed packets and unframed packets becomes important when we discuss the pattern generator. - Pattern Gen./Det.: This part of the processor generates and detects the 511/511E patterns.
 When transmitting 511 patterns, the information is unframed (because it originates after the framer) and is intended to be evaluated only by another processor.
-If the units are in data mode and the pattern generator is enabled on one end of the link, the far end will begin receiving unframed packets and assume that the line has gone down.
+If the units are in Data Mode and the pattern generator is enabled on one end of the link, the far end will begin receiving unframed packets and assume that the line has gone down.
 During test modes, we force the pattern generator to time out before it can cause the link to be killed. - Loop Control: This part of the processor is used to control loopbacks.
-In a local loop, the data is looped back towards the local DTE.
-In a remote loop, the data is looped back to the line, but it is also allowed to pass through to the framer and to the remote DTE.
+In a Local Loop, the data is looped back towards the local DTE.
+In a Remote Loop, the data is looped back to the line, but it is also allowed to pass through to the framer and to the remote DTE.

-5.2.2 RESTART PROCEDURE
+5.2.2 RESTART PROCEDURE AND TIMEOUTS

 The restart procedure is in place to allow the units to re-establish a connection after the framer begins seeing unframed packets.
-Table 5-1 shows the amount of time the framer must see consecutive unframed packets before the unit will restart and try to establish a new line connection.
-The reason that there are different restart times will become apparent after reading the rest of the document.
+The Test Mode timing chart on the next page shows the amount of time the framer must see consecutive unframed packets before the unit will restart and try to establish a new line connection.
+The reason that there are different Restart Times will become apparent after reading the rest of the document.
 The 511/511E timeout shown refers to the amount of time the 511/511E pattern will be valid.
 At the end of this time, the pattern will automatically turn itself off and the normal data path will be re-established.
-The ER LED will flash, indicating to you that the test has timed out.
+The ER LED will flash, indicating to the user that the test has timed out.
 The ER LED will stop flashing once the 511/511E switch is placed into the normal position.

-ltem Elapsed Time (seconds)
+Item Elapsed Time (seconds)

 Startup 50

 Data Mode 4

-511/511E Generator enabled 60 (The generator will stop after 45 seconds.)
+511/511E Generator Enabled 60 (The generator will stop after 45 seconds.)

-Remote end of an RDL 60
+Remote End of an RDL 60

 511/511E Timeout 45 (The pattern generator will automatically turn off after 45 seconds.
-The ER LED will flash until you turn the 511/511E switch.)
+The ER LED will flash until you turn off the 511/511E switch.)

 Table 5-1.
-Test Mode timing.
+Test mode timing.

-• Symbol Indicators:
+Symbol Indicators